Madeira

 Now the town's biggest tourist attraction, these quaint straw houses were originally used by farmers during the settlement of the island.
 While in town, you should not miss the Archipelago's history and folk culture theme park.

 This Farmers' Market, inaugurated in 1940, still carries out the functions for which it was created.
-All sorts of local produce are sold, in a blend of colours, sounds, smells and visiting nationalities.
+All sorts of local produce (fruit, vegetable, flower, and fish) are sold in a blend of colours, sounds, smells, and visiting nationalities.

 If filling your bags with new clothes is one of your vacation goals, then Forum Madeira is the place to go.
-With the most modern fashion stores, it will be difficult not to go over your bag's capacity.
+This modern indoor-outdoor mall features 80 stores on three levels — it will be difficult not to go over your bag's capacity.

 The hand embroidery of Madeira is generally claimed to be one of the finest of its kind.
 Part of the history and culture of Madeira, its distinctive style is the result of the mix of many influences from all across Europe throughout the years, making it impossible to find such a unique handcraft anywhere else in the world.

 This Farmers' Market, inaugurated in 1940, still carries out the functions for which it was created.
-All sorts of local produce are sold, in a blend of colours, sounds, smells and visiting nationalities.
+All sorts of local produce (fruit, vegetable, flower, and fish) are sold in a blend of colours, sounds, smells, and visiting nationalities.

 Madeira International Airport has a modern infrastructure that welcomes its passengers with the highest levels of safety and comfort.
 Located 20 minutes away from the capital city of Funchal, the airport has all the essential transportation services.
 A bus shuttle service runs to the city approximately every one or two hours.

 One of the main public bus companies that operates on Madeira is Horários do Funchal, operating both city and inter-city services on the south, central, and north parts of the island.
-A limited amount of the island's attractions can be reached by bus, while certain areas (such as the popular hiking route between Madeira's two highest peaks) are only accessible by private transfer, or as part of a guided tour.
-You can find more information at www.horariosdofunchal.pt
+A limited amount of the island's attractions can be reached by bus, while certain areas (such as the popular hiking route between Madeira's two highest peaks) are only accessible by private transfer or as part of a guided tour.

 Madeira's characteristic climate makes for pleasant weather all year long.
 Paired with the multiple festivals, a visit at any time of the year will be worth it.
 Madeira is also known for its New Year's Eve and Carnival celebrations, making these seasons a must-go for those who cannot miss a festive event.

-All the trips by taxi are metered, although there are some fixed charges for certain trips.
-There are also come surcharges for extra luggage.
-You can find Taxis in taxi ranks, circulating around the city, or you can also call one taxi to your location.
-Taxis will often wait at locations frequented by tourists (such as starting/finishing points of levada walks); teaming up with other travellers is a common practise - a cab will often fit in 4+ passengers and drop each one off at their requested location.
-The split fare adds up to not much more than a sing public bus trip.
+All trips by taxi are metered, although there are some fixed charges for certain trips.
+There are also some surcharges for extra luggage.
+You can find taxis in taxi ranks, circulating around the city, or you can also call one taxi to your location.
+Taxis will often wait at locations frequented by tourists, such as starting/finishing points of levada walks.
+Teaming up with other travellers is a common practice - a cab will often fit in 4+ passengers and drop each one off at their requested location.
+Or you can request a ride in the Uber app.

-Post offices or Correios de Portugal (CTT) are usually open Monday–Friday 08.30am–8pm and Saturday 09.am–12.30pm.
+Post offices or Correios de Portugal (CTT) are usually open Mon–Fri 8:30am–8pm and Sat 9am–12:30pm.
 You can find them in different locations around the island, but the main offices are located in Funchal.

 Country code: +351 Area code: 291